John Bache, Cheshire - Chairman

 John has over 35 years of operational, general and executive management experience gained in the finance, retailing, publishing and service sectors.

-Mark has previously served as Chairman of the Central and North London Branch of the MA, an MA regional representative for London and is the current chairman of the MA Training Committee.
+Mark has previously served as Chairman of the Central and North London Branch of the MA, an MA regional representative for London and is the past chairman of the MA Training Committee.
 He joined the Board of Trustees in May 2017, to fill a casual vacancy, before being elected to the position in November 2017.
 He has taken the lead on the new appraisal scheme for magistrates on behalf of the MA.

 Emir Feisal JP, Central and North London